Cargill/splinter/cli/man/splinter-upgrade.1.md

 DESCRIPTION
 ===========
-Upgrades splinter by importing data from the deprecated yaml state file format to a database.
+Upgrades splinter by importing data from the deprecated YAML state file format to a database.
 This tool searches for data in the `circuits.yaml` and `circuit-proposals.yaml` state definitions from the state directory.
-When the upgrade is complete, the yaml state definitions will be renamed to `circuits.yaml.old` and `circuit-proposals.yaml.old` respectively.
+When the upgrade is complete, the YAML state definitions will be renamed to `circuits.yaml.old` and `circuit-proposals.yaml.old` respectively.

 OPTIONS